littlea1/quant_at/README.md

 # Python Code for Algorithmic Trading

-This codebase is a collection of codes that are for Dr. Ernest Chan's book *Algorithmic Trading*.
+This project is a collection of Python codes that aim to replicate the Matlab codes for Dr. Ernest Chan's book *Algorithmic Trading*.

 ## Requirements